First storm expected as Thanksgiving travel gets underway

 “I’m just excited.
 I mean the valley, it’s the valley we don’t get rain much.
 So that would be nice,” Constantino Guevas said.

 The California Highway Patrol is spreading the message of safety as winter weather approaches.
-Officer Shasta Tollefson said cars should ideally be prepped well before the first rain, when oil on the roadways make them the most slick.
+Officer Shasta Tollefson said cars should ideally be prepped well before the first rain when oil on the roadways make them the slickest.

 “Make sure your tire treads are still good, your tire pressure is still good, make sure those wiper blades are still in working order and that you have a full tank of gas,” she said.

-The CHP is planning a maximum enforcement period for the holiday travel.
-Extra officers will be on the roads.
+The CHP is planning a maximum enforcement period for the holiday travel. meaning extra officers will be out on the roads.